Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-We now briefly explain how to apply our results to stationary black hole spacetimes.
-Any stationary vacuum black hole spacetime with an event horizon of constant non-zero surface gravity can be viewed as a covering space over a vacuum spacetime with a compact Cauchy horizon, see \cite{FRW1999}.
+Let us now briefly explain how we apply our results to stationary black hole spacetimes.
+Any stationary vacuum black hole spacetime with an event horizon with constant non-zero surface gravity can be viewed as a covering space over a vacuum spacetime with a compact Cauchy horizon, this is illustrated in Figure \ref{fig: EH to CH}.
 The Cauchy horizon is lifted to the future \emph{or} the past event horizon in the covering black hole spacetime.
-However, not every vacuum spacetime with a compact Cauchy horizon can be covered by a black hole spacetime.
-One such example is the classical Taub-NUT spacetime.
-Remarkably, extending the Killing vector field beyond the Cauchy horizon corresponds exactly to extending the Killing vector field to the domain of outer communications in the black hole spacetime close to the event horizon.
+Let us explain explicitly how this is done in the simplest example of a black hole spacetime.
+The union of the domain of outer communication and the black hole region in the Schwarzschild spacetime can be written in ingoing null coordinates as follows: